PeterOyelegbin/invoice_extractor/README.md

 ## Usage
 1. Clone this repository or download the script.
 2. Install Tesseract OCR.
 Instructions are available on the [official GitHub page](https://github.com/tesseract-ocr/tesseract).
-3. App poppler binary from the project directory to your system environment variable
+3. Unzip and add poppler binary from the project directory to your system environment variable
     ```envfile
     C:\file-path\invoice_extractor\poppler-24.08.0\bin
     ```